Bjarnos/SelfbotDocs/docs/Setup/webservice.md

 ### Content files
 If you did everything correct, you should have a webserver that runs python now.
 These files should be in your `main` branch:
+#### `requirements.txt`
-- `requirements.txt`, containing all python libraries required by your bot.
+Containins all python libraries required by your bot.
 Gunicorn and Flask are required by app.py.
 Format:
 ```txt
 gunicorn
 Flask==3.0.3